mrsideshowjack/Geo-Draw/README.md

 ```sh
 gulp
 ```
+Build and optimize the current project, ready for deployment.
+This includes vulcanization, image, script, stylesheet and HTML optimization and minification.

 ### Deploy

-### Firebase
+#### Firebase

 [See detail recipe](https://github.com/PolymerElements/polymer-starter-kit/blob/master/docs/deploy-to-firebase-pretty-urls.md)

-Build and optimize the current project, ready for deployment.
-This includes vulcanization, image, script, stylesheet and HTML optimization and minification.

 ## Contributing
 1. Fork it!